 Our top pick: Climb up the spiral staircase at the 14th century Belsay Castle for one of the finest views around.

-Where to stay: The Cottage at the Coach House, Medburn
+Where to stay: Archway Cottage, Medburn

 Beautiful Beadnell is best known for a wide swathe of sandy beach that’s sheltered by large sand dunes - the pretty bay is a top pick for a range of watersports including windsurfing and paddleboarding.